dalehenrich/st_launcher/README.md

 ```

 #### ws/gsClassesAndMethodCounts.st
+The class STLObjOutSample was created for this example: classes and their method counts calculated for GemStone and written to `objOut`:
 ```
 cat ws/gsClassesAndMethodCounts.st      # view the source for ws/gsClassesAndMethodCounts.st
 ws/gsClassesAndMethodCounts.st -h       # view the help for ws/gsClassesAndMethodCounts.st